EDITS: Enhancing Dataset Distillation with Implicit Textual Semantics: Experiments

 \subsection{Main Results}

-\textbf{ImageNet Subsets.} We conduct extensive experiments under various IPC (10, 20, 50, 70, 100) and architecture (ConvNet-6, ResNetAP-10, ResNet-18) settings on ImageWoof, ImageNette, and ImageIDC.
+\textbf{ImageNet Subsets.} We conduct extensive experiments under various IPC and architecture settings on ImageWoof, ImageNette, and ImageIDC.
 The results in Tab. \ref{nette_idc} and Tab. \ref{woof} show that EDITS consistently outperforms existing state-of-the-art methods by about 1\%-3\% on high-resolution datasets, which fully demonstrates its robustness and generalization across different datasets and architectures.
+We observe that EDITS achieves remarkable performance on the fine-grained ImageWoof, which can be attributed to the discriminative textual semantics provided by the prior knowledge of the VLM.

 \textbf{CIFAR10 and CIFAR100.} As illustrated in Tab. \ref{cifar}, we also evaluate the performance of EDITS on the low-resolution CIFAR10 and CIFAR100.
 EDITS surpasses VLCP, which confirms that our comprehensive semantic enhancement is more effective than the method that only utilize text prototypes.